Parents wonder if kids are learning amid Los Angeles strike

-Educators and parents wearing ponchos created a sea of umbrellas as they packed streets in pouring rain to march from City Hall to district headquarters, pressing for higher pay and smaller class sizes that school officials say could bankrupt the system with 640,000 students.
-The rain-slicked streets filled with protesters contributed to heavy downtown traffic, but there were no major incidents or arrests.
+Meanwhile, educators and parents packed streets in pouring rain to march from City Hall to district headquarters, pressing for higher pay and smaller class sizes that school officials say could bankrupt the system with 640,000 students.
+The rain-slicked streets filled with demonstrators toting umbrellas and picket signs contributed to heavy downtown traffic, but there were no major incidents or arrests.

-Teachers aim to build on the momentum of successful strikes nationwide that began last year in conservative states and have moved to the more union-friendly West Coast.
-But unlike those strikes that shut down many schools and forced parents to find other care for their kids, all 1,240 K-12 schools in the Los Angeles Unified School District were open.
+But unlike those strikes, which shut down many schools and forced parents to find other care for their kids, all 1,240 K-12 schools in the Los Angeles Unified School District were open.

-For kids who went to school, bus service was normal, breakfast and lunches were served, and "students are safe and learning," Superintendent Austin Beutner said at a press conference.
+For kids who went to school, bus service was normal, breakfast and lunches were served, and "students are safe and learning," Superintendent Austin Beutner said.

 The district has hired hundreds of substitutes to replace educators and staff members who left for picket lines, a move that the teachers union has called irresponsible.

-Other parents took their kids to the picket line.
+Other parents took their children to picket lines.

-Peter Spruyt said he and his fifth-grade daughter "got wet and yelled our voices raw" as they joined teachers protesting for additional staffing at Micheltorena Elementary School.
+Peter Spruyt said he and his fifth-grade daughter "got wet and yelled our voices raw" as they joined teachers protesting in the rain for additional staffing at Micheltorena Elementary School.
 He said he understands parents who sent their kids to school.

 "A lot of people have no choice.
 They have to work, and child care is unaffordable," Spruyt said.

-Months of talks between United Teachers Los Angeles, which has 35,000 members, and the district have ended without a deal.
-No new negotiations were scheduled.
+Months of talks between United Teachers Los Angeles, which has about 35,000 members, and the district ended without a deal.
 Beutner said the district is committed to resolving the contract negotiation as soon as possible and urged the union to resume bargaining.